ESP32

 ESP32 DHT Server: Monitoring Temperature and Humidity

-The “ESP32 DHT Server: Monitoring Temperature and Humidity” project involves using an ESP32 microcontroller and a DHT11 sensor to monitor temperature and humidity.
-The ESP32 connects to a Wi-Fi network and hosts a web page that displays real-time data from the sensor.
-This allows users to check the temperature and humidity from any device connected to the same network.
+The “ESP32 DHT Server: Monitoring Temperature and Humidity” project uses an ESP32 microcontroller and a DHT11 sensor to track environmental data.
+For example, the ESP32 connects to a Wi-Fi network and hosts a simple web page.
+As a result, users can see real-time temperature and humidity readings from any device on the same network.
+In addition, this approach makes it easy to monitor conditions remotely and improves overall accessibility.

-First, the ESP32 is set up to connect to a Wi-Fi network using the provided SSID and password.
-Once connected, it starts an HTTP server and sets up a route to handle requests.
-The server reads temperature and humidity data from the DHT11 sensor and generates an HTML page displaying the current readings.
-The web page refreshes every four seconds to provide up-to-date information.
+First, you’ll set up the ESP32 to connect to Wi-Fi using your SSID and password.
+Next, it launches an HTTP server and creates a route to handle incoming requests.
+Then, the server reads temperature and humidity values from the DHT11 sensor and generates an HTML page with the latest readings.
+Because the web page refreshes automatically every four seconds, users always get up-to-date information without needing to reload manually.

-This project demonstrates how to use the ESP32 to create a simple IoT device that monitors environmental conditions.
-By connecting to the internet and displaying data on a web page, it provides an easy and accessible way to check real-time temperature and humidity levels.
+Finally, this project shows how to use the ESP32 to build a simple and effective IoT device for monitoring the environment.
+Moreover, by connecting to the internet and displaying data on a web page, it offers a practical and user-friendly way to check real-time conditions.
+Therefore, even beginners can learn to create useful projects that make everyday monitoring easier and more reliable.

 Connection: